fastoch/Linux/Ansible.md

 >[!note]
 >Staged means that you have marked a modified file in its current version to go into your next commit snapshot.

-## installing Ansible and applying a basic config to our computer
+## Creating a playbook

-### Creating a playbook
+Now we will see how to install Ansible and write some Ansible code to configure our computers.